lhallock/openarm-multisensor/README.md

 **If you use this code for academic purposes, please cite the following publication**: Laura A. Hallock, Bhavna Sud, Chris Mitchell, Eric Hu, Fayyaz Ahamed, Akash Velu, Amanda Schwartz, and Ruzena Bajcsy, "[Toward Real-Time Muscle Force Inference and Device Control via Optical-Flow-Tracked Muscle Deformation](https://people.eecs.berkeley.edu/~lhallock/publication/hallock2021tnsre/)," in _IEEE Transactions on Neural Systems and Rehabilitation Engineering (TNSRE)_, IEEE, 2021. (under review)

 **NOTE**: This code branch has been updated in preparation for the paper submission above, currently under review.
-To access the codebase as released with the previous BioRob 2020 publication, please visit the `biorob-2020` branch [here](https://github.com/lhallock/openarm-multisensor/tree/biorob-2020).
+To access the codebase as released with the previous BioRob 2020 publication, please visit the `biorob-2020` branch [here](https://github.com/lhallock/openarm-multisensor/tree/biorob-2020), or view the last stable code release on the `master` branch [here](https://github.com/lhallock/openarm-multisensor/).

 This README primarily describes the methods needed to recreate the analyses described in the publication above, as applied to the OpenArm Multisensor 2.0 data set found in the [OpenArm repository](https://simtk.org/frs/?group_id=1617).
 The code and documentation are provided as-is; however, we invite anyone who wishes to adapt and use it under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).